LucanCowell/Custom-Quiz/README.md

 3. English Advanced
 4. Math Advanced
 5. Math Extension I
-6. Studies of Religion X
+6. Studies of Religion Accelerated
 7. Enterprise Computing

 Each subject has 5 fully personalised questions.
 However with minor changes to the programming, there can be many more questions and is not limited to 5.

 The user will also receive a score out of 5 (if still using 5 base questions) and will generate relevant feedback to the user.

+The CSS of this page aims to make the page interactive and intuitive to understand